 The availability of I4 service is important to resist unwanted traffic in the Internet.
 If there is more unwanted traffic, the I4 agent more likely generates an effective query, which in return helps remove the unwanted traffic.
 In other words, I4 is self-reinforcing and self-protecting.
 Also a step-by-step approach is possible: Firstly, the victim domain informs the upstream domain of the acceptable amount of traffic when a severe DDoS attack is detected, as in [10].
-After the upstream domains stop forwarding the excess traffic, the victim domain provides more answer messages to help the upstream I4 domain drop more "bad" packets.
+After the upstream domain provides more answer messages to help the upstream I4 domain drop more "bad" packets.
 We plan to conduct further experiments in the test bed to evaluate these ideas.